History of the Jews in the Netherlands: Economic influences

 Jews played a major role in the development of Dutch colonial territories and international trade, and many Jews in former colonies have Dutch ancestry.
 However, all the major colonial powers were competing fiercely for control of trade routes; the Dutch were relatively unsuccessful and during the 18th century, their economy went into decline.

 Many of the Ashkenazim in the rural areas were no longer able to subsist and they migrated to the cities in search of work.
-This caused a large number of small Jewish communities to collapse completely (ten adult males were required to conduct major religious ceremonies).
+This caused a large number of small Jewish communities to collapse completely (Jewish law requires ten adult males to conduct major religious ceremonies, although non-Orthodox Jews have counted adult women as well from the 19th century).
 Entire communities migrated to the cities, where Jewish populations swelled dramatically.
 In 1700, the Jewish population of Amsterdam was 6,200, with Ashkenazim and Sephardim in almost equal numbers.
 By 1795 the figure was 20,335, the vast majority being poor Ashkenazim from rural areas.
 By the mid-nineteenth century, many were emigrating to other countries where the advancement of emancipation offered better opportunities (see Chuts).